Peergos/Peergos/README.md

 The name Peergos comes from the Greek word Πύργος (Pyrgos), which means stronghold or tower, but phonetically spelt with the nice connection to being peer-to-peer.

+There is a single machine demo running at [https://demo.peergos.net](https://demo.peergos.net).
 We would very much appreciate any help, be it code, testing, bugs, or advice.

 Project aims
 ------------